wangtjwork/mobile-flashcards/README.md

 A project aiming to practice using React Native to develop mobile applications.

-It's a simple flashcard on the device, with the ability to add decks, add cards, quiz oneself and send reminders.
+It's a simple flashcard app on the device, with the ability to add decks, add cards, quiz oneself and send reminders.

 ## Continuing Development